friguzzi/cplint/docs/_build/html/_sources/index.rst.txt

 Inference
 ==================
-:code:`cplint` answers queries using the module :code:`pita` or :code:`mcintyre`.
+:code:`cplint` answers queries using the modules :code:`pita`, :code:`pitaind` or :code:`mcintyre`.
 The first performs the program transformation technique of :cite:`RigSwi10-ICLP10-IC`.
+The second is a variant of :code:`pita` that is faster but is correct only for a subset of the programs :cite:`RigSwi11-ICLP11-IJ`.
-The latter performs approximate inference by sampling using a different program transformation technique and is described in :cite:`Rig13-FI-IJ`.
+The last performs approximate inference by sampling using a different program transformation technique and is described in :cite:`Rig13-FI-IJ`.
 Only :code:`mcintyre` is able to handle continuous random variables.

 For answering queries, you have to prepare a Prolog file where you first load the inference module (for example :code:`pita`), initialize it with a directive (for example :code:`:- pita`) and then enclose the LPAD clauses in :code:`:-begin_lpad.` or :code:`:-begin_plp.` and :code:`:-end_lpad.` or :code:`:-end_plp.`